claucece/Secure-Messaging-Summit/README.md

   that analyzes the deniability of widely used messaging protocols, such as Signal.*

-* Thomas Ristenpart from Cornell Tech

-  Abstract to be published soon.

-* Raphael Robert from Wire

-  Abstract to be published soon.

 * Nikolas Unger, from the University of Waterloo, with the talk:

   **What user studies tell us about secure messaging?**